-The results from PISA furthermore point to the fact that students from families with low socio-economic (SES) status tend to score much lower than other students (OECD, 2010c, 2013).
-Across OECD countries, students with high SES outperform students average SES background by about one year's worth of education in reading and mathematics, and outperform students with low SES by even more.
-While social disadvantage is associated with lower school performance, results from PISA also show that some students with low SES excel in PISA, demonstrating that overcoming socio-economic barriers to academic achievement is indeed possible (OECD, 2010c).
+In many contexts, socioeconomic status (SES) is a major predictor of educational achievement (e.g. Björklund & Salvanes, 2011; Currie, 2009; Kim & Quinn, 2013; Sirin, 2005; White, 1982).
+For example, the results from Programme for International Student Achievement (PISA) point to the fact students from families with low SES tend to score much lower (OECD, 2010, 2013).
+Across OECD countries, students from a high SES backgrounds outperform students from an average background by about one year's worth of education in reading and mathematics, and outperform students with low SES by even more.
+While social disadvantage is strongly associated with lower school performance, results from PISA also show that some students with low SES excel in PISA, demonstrating that overcoming socio-economic barriers to academic achievement is indeed possible (OECD, 2010).